The world's best airline experience, from Singapore to New York.

 U.S. Grilled Prime Beef Fillet designed by celebrity chef Alfred Portale.

-As we finally landed at New York, a huge problem presented itself — I didn’t want to leave the plane.
+As we finally landed at New York, a huge problem presented itself.
+Coming off a flight in the Singapore Airlines' Suites, I (a) didn't want to leave the airplane and (b) see a.

 I have to say, after being served Dom Pérignon in a double-suite bedroom at 36,000 feet, I’m not sure flying experiences get any better than this.